If you only have one day in the Grand Canyon, what should you do?

 If you can, spend one night at the Grand Canyon to give yourself more time.

-But if it does sound worth it, here is a highly rated tour from Las Vegas that also includes a quick photo stop at Hoover Dam.
+But if it does sound worth it, here is a highly rated tour from Las Vegas that spends 3 hours on the South Rim of the Grand Canyon.
+And here is a tour from Las Vegas that visits the South Rim and includes Hoover Dam and sights on Route 66.

 If 9 hours in a car sounds crazy, but you still want those South Rim views, you can take a helicopter tour from Las Vegas to the Grand Canyon.
 These day trips take about 7 to 9 hours and cost roughly $500 per person, but you get amazing aerial views of the Grand Canyon plus a little bit of time on the South Rim.
 Get more information in our post about Grand Canyon helicopter tours.